 New world camelids attending a New York county or state fair must be accompanied by a CVI with animals individually identified by microchip or official ear tag.
-They must be tested negative for BVD-PI with test date and results noted on the CVI.
-Note that individual county fairs may require rabies vaccination.
+They must be test negative for BVD-PI with test date and results noted on the CVI.
+Note that individual county fairs may require rabies vaccination

-DEER/ELK (CERVIDAE)
+Deer/Elk (Cervidae)